Helping Burbank residents and visitors seamlessly access the information they need

 Burbank's visual branding is implemented in a way that is distinctive, but doesn't overpower the site navigation and functionality

-3. Design System
+3. Design Elements

 To build a design system for the site, I followed the principle that different types of information needed to be graphically differentiated so as to make the pages more "scannable."
 A user shouldn't have to read dense text to find where they need to go.
 A prime example of this was the use of icons within a gradient circle to denote links to key services.